-It's a bit expensive, considering there's 9.5g of product for $48CAD vs something like Lancome Dual FInish 19g for $49.
-But I find the price is justified considering how much I like this foundation and how it works for me.
+It's a bit expensive, considering there's 9.5g of product for $48CAD vs something like Lancome Dual FInish 19g for $49, but I've had mine for a while.

 (FYI, this is the same product as Becca's Boudoir Skin Mineral Powder Foundation.
 They've since changed the name to Perfect Skin Mineral Powder Foundation).